 A short sale by the Fund involves borrowing securities from a lender which are then sold in the open market.
 At a future date, the securities are repurchased by the Fund and returned to the lender.
 While the securities are borrowed, the proceeds from the sale are deposited with the lender and the Fund pays interest to the lender.
 If the value of the securities declines between the time that the Fund borrows the securities and the time it repurchases and returns the securities to the lender, the Fund makes a profit on the difference (less any interest the Fund is required to pay the lender).
 Short selling involves risk.
 There is no assurance that securities will decline in value during the period of the short sale and make a profit for the Fund.
 Securities sold short may instead appreciate in value creating a loss for the Fund.
-The Fund also may experience difficulties repurchasing and returning the borrowed securities if a liquid market for the securities does not exist.
-The lender may also recall borrowed securities at any time.
-The lender from whom the Fund has borrowed securities may go bankrupt and the Fund may lose the collateral it has deposited with the lender.
+The Fund also may experience difficulties repurchasing and returning the borrowed securities if a liquid market for the securities may go bankrupt and the Fund may lose the collateral it has deposited with the lender.
 The Fund will adhere to controls and limits that are intended to offset these risks by short selling only liquid securities and by limiting the amount of exposure for short sales.